JetBrains/jetbrains_guide/sites/intellij-guide/contents/tutorials/getting-started-intellij-idea/changing-code/index.md

 ---

 Changing code is more common than writing code and IntelliJ IDEA can support you here as well.
 The tips listed here are just a few of the most helpful ones to get you started and also to potentially come to your assistance if things don't go the way you think!
+We will look at:
+- Refactoring Code
+- Reformatting Code
+- Working with Multiple Carets
+- Extending or Shrinking Selection
+- Using the Clipboard History
+- Using Local History

-## Refactoring
+- ## Refactoring Code

 <iframe width="560" height="315" src="https://www.youtube.com/embed/wDkTiWhlGyE" >
 </iframe>